mariesophiet/master_thesis/docs/supported_algorithms.md

   - [Supported Digital Signature Algorithms](#supported-digital-signature-algorithms-2)

 ## Dependency Usage by Testing Category
-Different testing categories within this project utilise distinct combinations of upstream cryptographic dependencies.
-The table below summarises which libraries are used in each testing context:
+Different testing categories within this project rely on distinct combinations of upstream cryptographic dependencies.
+The table below summarises which libraries are used in each context:

 | **Testing Category**              | **Dependencies Used**       |
 |-----------------------------------|-----------------------------|